Waterford Early Learning: Understanding the Weekly Progress Report as a Teacher or Administrator

 Generating a Weekly Progress Report

-To select and view a Weekly Progress report in Waterford Reading Academy:
+To select and view a Weekly Progress Report in Waterford Early Learning:

-1. Log in to Waterford Reading Academy and visit the Reports tab.
+- Log in to Waterford Early Learning and click the Reports tab.

-5. Select the student(s) that you would like to view within the report.
+- Select the grade level, district, school, or class, and date that you would like to view within the report.

-The report will now load in the same window for you to view.
+The report will now load in the same window for your viewing.

 Reading a Weekly Progress Report